usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 2. **Privacy**: Open data can—in some cases—implicate privacy concerns, particularly when combined with other open data sets.
 Understanding how data is published and ensuring that contracts have adequate remedies for privacy violations is important for contracting officers.
 3. **Efficiency**: Understanding how open data can be used to improve data publication and use can reduce duplication of effort and allow for more efficient use of government and non-government data.

-### Data Privacy
+### Data privacy

-Data Privacy means protecting personal or sensitive information so that only people who are supposed to see it can access it.
+Data privacy means protecting personal or sensitive information so that only people who are supposed to see it can access it.
 This includes things like social security numbers, health records, or confidential contract data.

 Why It Matters to Procurement Officers: